tijmenhouter-arch/GA1.1-team7/README.md

-This function adds addition function
+This function adds an addition function